underscoreio/essential-scala/src/pages/traits/working-with-data.md

 final case object Yellow extends TrafficLight
 ~~~

-In this case I think polymorphism is best, as `tick` doesn't depend on any external data and we probably only one one implementation of it.
+In this case I think polymorphism is best, as `next` doesn't depend on any external data and we probably only one one implementation of it.
 Notice how I defined my pattern matching implementation on `TrafficLight`.
-This achieves the same thing as polymorphism (subtypes have a method `tick`) while using pattern matching for the actual implementation.
+This achieves the same thing as polymorphism (subtypes have a method `next`) while using pattern matching for the actual implementation.
 It's a neat implementation method that is something advantegeous to use.
 </div>

 #### Calculation